The Science

 Objective: To determine whether the Alexander Technique, alongside normal treatment, is of benefit to people disabled by idiopathic Parkinson’s disease.

-Design: A randomized controlled trial with three groups, one receiving lessons in the Alexander Technique, another receiving massage and one with no additional intervention.
+Design: A randomised controlled trial with three groups, one receiving lessons in the Alexander Technique, another receiving massage and one with no additional intervention.
 Measures were taken pre- and post-intervention, and at follow-up, six months later.

 READ THE STUDY HERE